By Marika Sboros

 Another problem for Dhai is overwhelming evidence that Noakes’s trial was a sham.
 In other words, it was a set-up.
 And that Strydom was just a disgruntled dietitian with turf to protect.
 And that she used Noakes’s tweet as a pretext to persuade the HCSA to go after him.

-Both the HPCSA and Dhai have left a mountain of evidence of uncontested and not just against her.
+Both the HPCSA and Dhai have left a mountain of evidence uncontested.
 The HPCSA also left uncontested the mountain of evidence of dodgy dealings and academic bullying or “mobbing” of Noakes.

 Academic mobbing is unedifying and not restricted to South Africa’s top universities, Wits, UCT and Stellenbosch.
 It is an ugly, global phenomenon.

-It doesn’t fully explain how Strydom got the might of a statutory body to prosecute a distinguished scientist just for his opinions.
+It doesn’t fully explain how Strydom managed the might of a statutory body to prosecute a distinguished scientist just for his opinions.
 But it goes some way to explaining it.

 Noakes’s instructing attorney, Adam Pike, uncovered other evidence suggesting that the stitching-up of Noakes began earlier.
 It showed up in a PAIA (Protection of Access to Information Act) request Pike made to ADSA in June 2017.

 It revealed an incriminating email chain between HPCSA Dietetics Board head Prof Edelweiss Wentzel-Viljoen, Strydom and another ADSA dietitian, Maryke Gallagher.
 And it shows them communicating in the weeks before Noakes’s 2014 tweet.